saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

     for a complete guide to our available capabilities.

 :::note
-`DesiredCapabilities` is used in earlier versions of Selenium, but interactions with this class have been deprecated.
-Use the browser options classes instead.
+Selenium has moved away from "Desired Capabilities" classes to Browser Options classes.
+Some of the functionality in the old classes has been deprecated or removed for Selenium 4.
 :::

-The following example shows the instantiation of the RemoteWebDriver (assigned the variable name `driver`), authentication values, and the OS/Browser targets for a test written in Selenium 3.141.59:
+The following example shows the instantiation of a Sauce Labs session with a driver object instance, using
+authentication values and the OS/Browser targets for a test written in Selenium 4.0:

 <Tabs
+  groupId="lang-ex"
   defaultValue="Java"
   values={[
     {label: 'Java', value: 'Java'},
-    {label: 'JavaScript', value: 'JavaScript'},
     {label: 'Python', value: 'Python'},
     {label: 'Ruby', value: 'Ruby'},
     {label: 'C#', value: 'C#'},